 • letting staff, parents and pupils know how to voice their concerns

 • responding to any allegations appropriately in accordance with appropriate school policies and procedures

-The school’s single point of contact for matters relating to the above is Mr Howes (Head Teacher)
+The school’s single point of contact for matters relating to the above is Mr Ross (Head Teacher)